This blog may contain affiliate links. Read our disclosure policy for more info.

 Alternatively, you can also join a tour from the Bay of Islands Yacht Club in town and get a visit to the caves with a guide and well as a 30 minute guided walk in the Opua Kauri Forest (where you can walk among the 1000-year-old Kauri Trees.)
 This is a very cool experience that you can read more about below.

 If visiting the paid glow worms isn’t in your budget then check out our guide to the best free glow worms caves, Waipu Caves, in the area!

 I know, another cruise, really?
 Well, this one is completely different to the rest and is actually so much fun!
 The Rock Adventure Overnight Cruise is the ultimate overnight trip filled with amazing views, great vibes, and lots of fun activities.

-On the cruise you can go kayaking under the stars, fish for your dinner, target shooting, island exploring and more.
+On the cruise you can go kayaking under the stars, fish for your dinner, target practice, island exploring and more.
 This cruise isn’t aimed only at young people either and the entire family can join for an awesome 22 hours of new experiences in the Bay of Islands.

 The Rock Adventure Cruise departs daily at 5 pm and returns the following day at 3 pm.
-These cruises include all your food, accommodation, transport (cruise) and activities for around $350 NZD.
+These cruises include all your food, accommodation, transport (cruise), and activities for around $350 NZD.
 Of course, alcohol is not included but they have a licensed bar on board!

 9. Visit Cape Reinga and Ninety Mile Beach

 If the Bay of Islands was as far north as you had planned to go then you’re likely missing the highlight of Northland and that’s Cape Reinga and Ninety Mile Beach.